redouanedebart/Bank/README.md

 *Note: the program doesn't yet manage careless inputs, so be careful.*

 ## Documentation
-The source code is commented and a configuration file for doxygen is provided in the archive.
+The source code is commented and doxygen documentation is available.
+If you have to generate it again, a configuration file for doxygen is provided in the archive.
-To generate the doxygen documentation, just type `./doxygen configuration`
+To generate the doxygen documentation, go to the directory where you have installed doxygen, where you can execute it by typing `./doxygen` .
+Then write `export PATH=$PATH:.`.
+This will add the path of doxygen to the environment variable path for this session.
+You can now go back to the source directory and just type `./doxygen configuration` in the terminal.

 ## V1 flaws and bugs
 The program isn't working as well as I wanted, and does not return the results in a good way.